Life is a series of choices. By making the best decisions, we stand poised to live the happiest life possible.

 However, between the ages of 25 to 30, something hugely important happens inside almost every human, as he or she decides whether or not they will undertake the daunting project of ferociously realizing their full and authentic potential.

-This decision – of whether or not to walk the path of personal growth and do The Work that presents itself along the way – is unquestionably one of the most significant decisions a person makes during their adulthood.
+In particular, the decision – of whether or not to walk the path of personal growth and do The Work that presents itself along the way – is unquestionably one of the most significant decisions a person makes during their adulthood.

 It is never too early or too late to begin a new leg of your life’s journey.